TTTaevas/OMT-Staff-Credits/README.md

 # OMT-Staff-Credits

-This is a website for displaying a list of staffs in an osu! tournament called Orang's Mini Tournament June 2021.
+This is a website for displaying a list of staffs in an osu! tournament called Orange's Mini Tournament June 2021.

 Forum post:

 To do:
-- [ ] Change Site icon on top bar
+- [x] Change Site icon on top bar
 - [ ] Search feature: By staff name
 - [ ] Search feature: By roles
 - [ ] Search feature: By osu! userID